 Facilitators: Peter Crowe and Samantha Cairns

 We are offering free 2-hour online introduction sessions to psychosynthesis and 'The Discovery of Will' course.
 Our next evening sessions will be held between 7-9pm on:

 ‘The Discovery of Will’ course brings together experiential and theoretical learning to introduce the basic concepts and principles of psychosynthesis.
-These four-day intensives are structured to help those looking to find a meaningful path through what Keats termed, “the vale of soulmaking”.
-Hence participants are encouraged to reflect on their unique journey of soulmaking: putting their own experience at the centre of their learning and comprehension.
-While each participant becomes the subject of own enquiry, they may also use the group to explore questions of choice and intimacy by deciding which aspects of their personal story they share and which they elect to keep to themselves.
+These four-day intensives are structured to help those looking to find a meaningful path through what Keats called this “vale of soulmaking”.
+Accordingly, participants are encouraged to reflect on their unique journey of soulmaking, putting their own experience at the centre of their learning and comprehension.
+While each person becomes the subject of own enquiry, they may also use the group to explore questions of choice and intimacy by deciding which aspects of their personal story they share and which they elect to keep to themselves.

 The discovery of the will in oneself, and even more the realization that the self and the will are intimately connected, may come as a real revelation which can change, often radically, a [person’s] self-awareness and [one’s] whole attitude toward [oneself], other people, and the world.
 [One] perceives that he [or she] is a “living subject” endowed with the power to choose, to relate, to bring about changes in his own personality, in others, in circumstances.
 This enhanced awareness, this “awakening” and vision of new, unlimited potentialities for inner expansion and outer action, gives a new feeling of confidence, security, joy—a sense of “wholeness.”

 Roberto Assagioli: The Act of Will.
 1973